20 Ways to Get Your Kids to Speak Chinese

 7. Talk to your pets in Chinese

-Basically, talk to everyone and everything you can in Chinese!
-Eva Lou, quadralingual mom and creator of Madeleine Editions, shares this brilliant and hilarious idea:
+Talk to everyone and do everything you can in Chinese!
+Eva Lou, quadrilingual mom and creator of Madeleine Editions, shares this brilliant and hilarious idea:

 “I purposely talk to our dog in Chinese in front of my daughter! 😂 She loves it when I do that and imitates me.”